Disclosure: This post may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

 You’ll need castile soap for all of the recipes in this article.
 It’s a concentrated soap with scented or unscented options.
 With the unscented version, you can use essential oils to add your favorite scent to the hand soap (along with its therapeutic benefits).
 For hand soap with ultra-nourishing qualities, you can also add a moisturizing oil like olive or almond oil.

 We all have our preferences when it comes to different scents, but it’s a good idea to stay away from products that contain fragrance.
 These products might smell good, but they’re not so great for your health.

 It’s not a requirement for organizations to disclose any of the ingredients that make up the fragrance component of their products.
 “Fragrance” is often used as an umbrella term to disguise a long list of ingredients that may irritate skin or even increase the risk of serious health problems.

 Stay away from parabens!
 Parabens are used as a preservative in a wide range of commonly used products.
 These chemicals are linked to reproductive toxicity, disruption to hormone activity, and an increased risk of breast cancer.

 - Get your essential oils at Rocky Mountain Oils (find out why here).

-- Get your liquid castile soap and other ingredients at From Nature with Love.
+- Get your liquid castile soap and other ingredients on Amazon.

 Best Recipes for Homemade Hand Soap